Below are pictures from my first hair transplant procedure on July 14, 2014.

 Creating the recipient sites

-Once the technicians are finished dissecting the strips into grafts, Dr. Huebner begins creating the recipient sites in my frontal hairline, temporal peaks, and vertex where the grafts will be placed.
+Once the technicians are finished dissecting the strips into grafts, the surgeon begins creating the recipient sites in my frontal hairline, temporal peaks, and vertex where the grafts will be placed.
 A small hypodermic needle or blade is used to create the sites and because they are so small, there will be no noticeable scar.

 Placing the grafts

-Once all of the recipient sites are created, Dr. Huebner and his technicians begin placing the grafts how your hair naturally grows making the surgery undetectable once all of the new hairs grow in.
+Once all of the recipient sites are created, the surgeon and his technicians begin placing the grafts how your hair naturally grows making the surgery undetectable once all of the new hairs grow in.

 One-hair micrografts are placed in the frontal hairline to create a soft, natural appearance while larger two- and three-hair grafts are placed behind the ones to create density.
-Compared with other hair transplant surgeons, Dr. Huebner uses a multiple follicular unit that can have up to 8 hairs growing out of it to create maximum density in the vertex and crown of your head.
+The surgeon also uses a multiple follicular unit that can have up to 8 hairs growing out of it to create maximum density in the vertex and crown of your head.

 Once the surgery is completed, I am given post-op instructions to care for my grafts over the next 10 days.
 For the next five days I will use a healing spray called Graftcyte which is a copper peptide solution as well as antibiotics and prescription pain killers.
 On the 10th day post-op I will have my sutures removed by my primary care physician.